Morris B. Payne

-Morris B. Payne (1885-1961) was an American architect from New London, Connecticut.
-He was also major general in the Connecticut National Guard and commanded 43rd Infantry Division at the beginning of World War II.
+Morris B. Payne (1885–1961) was an American architect from New London, Connecticut.
+He also reached the rank of major general in the Connecticut National Guard, commanding the 43rd Infantry Division at the beginning of World War II.

 Life and career

 Morris Benham Payne was born in Waterford, Connecticut, on January 19, 1885.
 He attended the public schools.
 Wishing to become a civil engineer, he entered the offices of Daball & Crandall, a New London engineering firm. from 1906 to 1912 he was employed by the United States engineering department.
 When he left government work in 1912, he established a partnership with architect James S. Duffy as Duffy & Payne, architects and engineers.
 They went separate ways in 1913, and Payne worked alone for the next two years.

 In late 1915, he established a partnership with B. Bouis Adams, an architect from Washington, DC.
 Payne went abroad to France in 1917 with the Coast Artillery Corps, at which point Adams managed the office alone.
 Due to his declining health in Payne's absence, he closed the office in late 1918, and died in February 1919.
 Payne returned in January of that year, and after Adams' death, established a new partnership, Payne & Griswold, with Harry Todd Griswold.
 Edward R. Keefe joined the partnership in 1920, which became Payne, Griswold & Keefe.
 Griswold withdrew in 1922, after which point the firm existed as Payne & Keefe.
 Payne & Keefe existed at least through the early 1950s.